adrienZ/adrienzaganelli.com/content/blog/free-google-analytics-alternative-quickstart-with-umami-analytics.md

   src: /content/images/umami-cover.png
 ---

 I used to love splitbee.io to handle my analytics for a while.
-But since vercel bought it, the service no longer works.
+But since Vercel bought it, the service no longer works.
 To avoid this unpleasant situation again, I wanted to find an open-source alternative that I can self-host while being developer friendly and RGPD compliant.
 Let me tell you a few words about Umami analytics.

 <!-- more -->